interaapps/iBlock-uBlock/README.md

 [![Forks](https://img.shields.io/github/forks/interaapps/iBlock-uBlock.svg)](https://github.com/interaapps/iBlock-uBlock)

 iBlock-uBlock is an open source AdBlockDetector written in typescript
-* easy usage
+* easy to use
-* application icons are associated with folders
+* declare methods on detection and run

 ## Installation
 ##### NPM